Skip to main content

 • Having a basic understanding of a monetary transaction; for example, an individual knows they need money to complete a transaction at a store and they know they have enough money to complete the transaction (this component pertains only to people with a cognitive or memory loss impairment).

-• Having an understanding of how to allocate or budget money to pay bills needed for meeting the basic necessities of food, shelter, and clothing (this component pertains only to people with a cognitive or memory loss impairment).
+• Having a basic understanding of how to allocate or budget money to pay bills needed for meeting the basic necessities of food, shelter, and clothing (this component pertains only to people with a cognitive or memory loss impairment).

 • Having the physical ability to complete a transaction and pay bills (this component pertains only to people with a physical impairment).

-Money Management does not include when a person without a cognitive impairment makes money management choices consistent with his or her lifestyle, values, and goals, even if those choices do not align with the screener’s or other persons’ values or goals.
-Examples include a person who spends a majority of their money on gambling, drugs, alcohol, or cigarettes.
+Money Management does not include when a person without a cognitive impairment makes money management choices consistent with their lifestyle, values, and goals, even if those choices do not align with the screener’s or other persons’ values or goals.
+Examples include a person who spends most of their money on gambling, drugs, alcohol, or cigarettes.

 A screener must review a person’s ability to manage money even if a person has formal or informal supports who assist the individual with money management; for example, do not assume a person cannot manage their money even if they have a representative payee, durable power of attorney, power of attorney, authorized representative, activated power of attorney for health care decisions, designated power of attorney for health care decisions, conservatorship, guardian of the person, or guardian of estate.